linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-namespace.md

   - `spec.template.metadata` is the label added to the Pods

 2. Open the file [yaml/frontend-deployment.yaml](../../yaml/frontend-deployment.yaml) and
-in the field `spec.template.spec.containers.image` insert your frontend Docker image full name.
+in the field `spec.template.spec.containers.image` insert your `gcr.io/ndc-london-kubernetes/frontend:1`.
-It should be something like `gcr.io/MY_PROJECT_ID/frontend:TAG_NAME`.
-If you did not create build triggers, use `gcr.io/arched-media-225216/frontend:cv-frontend-3` instead.

 2. Create the resources for the backend and frontend (from root folder in the project):